Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/architectural-patterns.md

 ## Scope

-The patterns we’ve discussed—layered architecture, ports & adapters architecture, and CQRS—should not be treated as system-wide organizational principles.
+The layered architecture, ports & adapters architecture, and CQRS patterns,
+Should not be treated as system-wide organizational principles.

 These are not necessarily high-level architecture patterns for a whole bounded context either.

 Consider a bounded context encompassing multiple subdomains.
 The subdomains can be of different types: core, supporting, or generic.

 Even subdomains of the same type may require different business logic and architectural patterns.
-Enforcing a single, bounded, context wide architecture will inadvertently lead to accidental complexity.
+Enforcing a single, bounded context wide architecture will inadvertently lead to accidental complexity.

 Our goal is to drive design decisions according to the actual needs and business strategy.
 In addition to the layers that partition the system horizontally,